 There is no way to prevent these costs.
 The 2012 sales tax is past and the bonds cannot be restructured.
 And there is no way to exempt private street residents from the new sales tax.

-What would it cost the rest of Orinda to agree to maintain the existing “private” streets which want to become public streets? $19,500 a mile. $585,000 for all 30 miles. $84 a year (23 cents per day) for each of Orinda's 7,000 families vs. the $180 private street residents are paying to maintain public residential streets plus the $12,000 they were committed to for the upfront repairs of those streets.
+What would it cost the rest of Orinda to agree to maintain the existing “private” streets which want to become public streets? $19,500 a mile. $585,000 for all 30 miles. $84 a year (23 cents per day) for each of Orinda's 7,000 families vs. the $180 a year private street residents are paying to maintain public residential streets plus the $12,000 they were committed to for the upfront repairs of those streets.

 If these "private" streets become public, two new funding sources are made available.
 The first is $2,500 per mile from the County (return-to-source sales tax).
 The second is the garbage-impact-fee imposed only on public streets (even though the garbage trucks impact all streets and all household bear the cost).
 This could be up to 90% of the cost of maintenance, as that is the impact of garbage trucks on small streets.
 This, $17,000 per mile would be added to garbage bills, about $12 per bi-monthly bill. $72 per household,